LucaCanali/Miscellaneous/SQL_color_Mandelbrot/README.md

-# How to add color to you SQL output, with an example of Mandelbrot set in SQL
+# How to add color to you SQL output

 The terminal graphics is taken from the code of [OraLatencyMap](../../OraLatencyMap) and [PyLatencyMap](../../PyLatencyMap) The example with the Mandelbrot set in SQL is a port to Oracle (SQL*plus) from a PostgreSQL version (see references).